-- 6 With regard to Hilti's behaviour the Commission states that: - Hilti pursued a policy of supplying cartridge strips to certain end users or distributors (such as plant-hire companies) only when such cartridge strips were purchased with the necessary complement of nails ('tying' of cartridge strips and nails).
+- 16 With regard to Hilti's behaviour the Commission states that: - Hilti pursued a policy of supplying cartridge strips to certain end users or distributors (such as plant-hire companies) only when such cartridge strips were purchased with the necessary complement of nails ('tying' of cartridge strips and nails).

-JODGINENT OF 12.
-12. 1991 - CASE 1-30/69 It also attempted to block the sale of competitors' nails by a policy of reducing discounts for orders of cartridges without nails.
-The reduction of discount was - again according to the Commission - based substantially on the fact that the customer was purchasing nails from Hilti's competitors.
-Hilti exerted pressure on independent distributors, notably in the Netherlands not to fulfil certain export orders, notably to the United Kingdom.
-It had a policy of not supplying cartridges to independent nail manufacturers in particular the interveners.
-It sought to delay or frustrate the grant of patent licences, which were available in the United Kingdom from 1984 onwards in the form of licences of right and were requested by the interveners, by trying to fix the royalty so high as to amount to a refusal.
-Hilti admitted to a policy of refusing to supply cartridge strips, even to long-standing customers, where it thought that the cartridge strips ordered might be sold on to independent nail manufacturers.
-It acknowledged that it refused to honour the guarantees on its tools when non-Hilti nails were used.
-Lastly, Hilti applied selective or discriminatory policies directed against the businesses of both competitors and competitors' customers - normally (the Commission claims) in the form of selective price cuts or other advantageous terms.
+- It also attempted to block the sale of competitors' nails by a policy of reducing discounts for orders of cartridges without nails.
+The reduction of discounts was again according to the Commission based substantially on the fact that the customer was purchasing nails from Hilti's competitors. - -- Hilti exerted pressure on independent distributors, notably in the Netherlands, not to fulfil certain export orders, notably to the United Kingdom. - It had a policy of not supplying cartridges to independent nail manufacturers, in particular the interveners. - It sought to delay or frustrate the grant of patent licences, which were available in the United Kingdom from 1984 onwards in the form of licences of right and were requested by the interveners, by trying to fix the royalty so high as to amount to a refusal. - Hilti admitted to a policy of refusing to supply cartridge strips, even to longstanding customers, where it thought that the cartridge strips ordered might be sold on to independent nail manufacturers. - It acknowledged that it refused to honour the guarantees on its tools when non-Hilti nails were used. - Lastly, Hilti applied selective or discriminatory policies directed against the businesses of both competitors and competitors' customers normally (the Commission claims) in the form of selective price cuts or other advantageous terms.